 Budgeting ad spend for LinkedIn can help your business put content in front of the right people.
 For example, sponsored updates allow you to target specific users on desktop and mobile, placing your interesting content in their newsfeeds.
 You can target audiences according to industry, job title, geographic location, group memberships, interests and even skills.
 This enables you to reach people who have a higher probability of being interested in your content and offerings.

 Additionally, LinkedIn’s Sponsored InMail feature goes a step further than sponsored posts.
-With this tactic, you can send a personalized inbox message to your target audience.
+With this tactic, you can send a personalised inbox message to your target audience.
 This is ideal if you want to promote a new e-book, webinar, event or white paper.

 Your employees can and should be your company’s biggest advocates, including on social media.
 Encourage them to share your rich content so that it is amplified within their own networks.
 Many of your employees’ connections likely work within the same industry as them, and some may be influencers and thought leaders themselves, so it is important to get your content in front of these audiences.
-Use Hootsuite Amplify to see the potential reach of your social media posts based on the size of your organization.
+Use Hootsuite Amplify to see the potential reach of your social media posts based on the size of your organisation.

 With metrics like total clicks, click-through rate, engagement rate and more, LinkedIn’s analytics allow you to gain insight into the most engaging content on your page.
 You can see what types of content are working best and what types may need to be improved upon or abandoned.
 Whether you do so on a weekly or monthly basis, take a close look at your data so that you can identify trends and work in posts that will yield similar, successful results.